LastSecondsToLive/Vim-Poison/README.md

 # Vim-Poison (A neoVim colorscheme)
 Vim-Colorscheme.
 Basically [Vim-Kalisi](https://github.com/freeo/vim-kalisi) (with a few changes).

-This contains the vim-colorscheme and a vim-airline theme.
+The project contains the vim-colorscheme and a vim-airline theme.